Reviewing Uses of Regulatory Compliance Monitoring: Discussion

 \paragraph{Characteristics of Conformance Checking Uses}

 As to the characteristics of the identified conformance checking uses, we have underlined that the operationalization of regulations into prescriptive models is, so far, a manual process, that often is in need of expert knowledge for interpreting the regulations.
-There also seems to be a lack of reporting regarding the validation of prescriptive models, either due to a lack of access to expert knowledge, or due to the general difficulty in deriving them from the relevant regulations in a sound way.
-This ties back to the point raised above, where, when using conformance checking techniques in particular for compliance monitoring, the prescriptive model must also be proven to be regulatory compliant~\cite{groefsemaUseConformanceCompliance2022}, which is not reported upon in more than half of the approaches.
+There also seems to be a lack of reporting regarding the validation of prescriptive models, either due to a lack of access to expert knowledge, or due to the general difficulty in deriving them from relevant regulations in a sound way.
+This ties back to the point raised above, where, when using conformance checking techniques in particular for regulatory compliance monitoring, the prescriptive model must also be proven to be regulatory compliant~\cite{groefsemaUseConformanceCompliance2022}---which is not reported upon in more than two thirds of the applications.
 Contributions that aim at automatically creating prescriptive models and incorporate expert knowledge in a more explicit manner could provide a benefit here, and some research in this direction has already been started~\cite{saiDetectingDeviationsExternal2023,klessascheckUnlocking2024}.
-We see, in contrast to the literature review by Dunzer et al.~\cite{dunzerConformanceCheckingStateoftheart2019}, a wide range of process perspectives being assessed together.
-This illustrates the importance placed on data, time, and resource perspectives for regulatory compliance checking with conformance checking.
-Further, a noticeable focus on imperative and declarative techniques exists in the investigated conformance checking studies, with only three out of 36 apply hybrid conformance checking approaches.
-Almost all approaches are tool-supported, meaning they employ established conformance checking tooling for the analysis of regulatory compliance, and only three are applied in an automated or real-time fashion.
-Moreover, we see that the choice of the conformance checking technique seems to be related to the overall results and visualization of insights.
-However, there appears to be no general guidance or reasoning provided by the studies on when to choose what technique, and why.
-Additionally, regarding the results offered by the primary studies, we observe a general focus on quantitative analyses and less often on explanations and qualifications in imperative approaches, with declarative approaches focussing additionally on qualitative analyses, as well as explanations and diagnoses.
-Localizations of violations and break-downs are less common.
-Finally, we see a focus on real-world process event data being used in the studies, although this data is rarely made available.